-A trapped wind occurs when air gets trapped in the baby’s tummy and causes discomfort but it is perfectly normal.
-The most common reason for trapped gas in the digestive system is swallowed air which usually happens when babies feed themselves.
+A trapped wind occurs when air gets trapped in the baby’s tummy and causes discomfort, but it is perfectly normal.
+The most common reason for trapped gas in the digestive system is swallowed air, usually when babies feed themselves.

-While breastfed babies get the trapped air due to poor posture during breastfeeding, bottle-fed babies mostly get it from the air bottle itself.
-While in the process of bottle feeding, baby feed himself the baby formula by sucking hard and accidentally take in too much air.
-The older baby get, the quicker they will swallow and get more air bubbles at the same time.
-When moms bottle feed their babies, they can choose the anti-colic bottle so that less air gets trapped in the baby’s tummy.
+While breastfed babies get trapped air due to poor posture during breastfeeding, bottle-fed babies mostly get it from the air bottle itself.
+While in the process of bottle feeding, the baby feeds himself the formula by sucking hard and accidentally taking in too much air.
+The older babies get, the quicker they will swallow and get more air bubbles at the same time.
+When parents bottle feed their babies, they can choose an anti-colic bottle so that less air gets trapped in the baby’s tummy.

-- Feeding routine and habits: While breastfeeding, some moms tend to feed their little ones too long on one breast and as a result, babies find it hard to get more milk they need.
+- Feeding routine and habits: While breastfeeding, some mums tend to feed their little ones too long on one breast, and as a result, babies find it hard to get the milk they need.
 Eventually, they get as much air as breast milk when they are sucking.
 Switch breasts so that the feeding time is easier for them.
-Overfeeding and hunger also make your baby feel uncomfortable
+Overfeeding and hunger also make your baby feel uncomfortable.

 Expert advice is that burping your baby frequently can help them digest their formula or breast milk more easily.
-The long-term benefits of winding your baby is to reduce the risk of colic and reflux which can lead to spit-up and vomiting episodes.
-It is so important to burp the newborn because it can prevent them from choking.
-Reducing the amount of gas in their belly not only make baby less cranky or fussy but also make your day easier.
+The long-term benefits of winding baby is to reduce the risk of colic and reflux, which can lead to spit-up and vomiting episodes.
+It is so important to burp a newborn because it can prevent them from choking.
+Reducing the amount of gas in their belly not only makes the baby less cranky or fussy but also makes your day easier.

-There is no one-size-fits all answer to this question.
-All babies are different and baby’s cues should be heeded accordingly.
+There is no one-size-fits-all answer to this question.
+All babies are different, and the baby’s cues should be heeded accordingly.
 However, these are signs that they have a lot of trapped wind in their belly.